Shantell Ogden - Song Sampler Vol 1&2

 "On A Haystack" is a pretty straightforward retelling of her childhood days in Utah, "when the world seemed smaller and the days seemed longer".
 The opening lines are so descriptive it is as if we are sat next to Shantell "2 lane highway doing 65, turns into dirt, took the exit sign".
 It is a simple natural wish to want to return to simpler times and Shantell does a great job of retelling why it means so much to her, such as first loves, amd when hometown air "never smelt so sweet", It is not all reminiscing though as Shantell observes in the bridge "What used to be a farm is history now, memories spill over where the fence is down" which stops it being too sugary and anchors it in reality.

-The ever changing moods of the song sampler concludes with "Outrun My Faith" with one of the most infectious uptempo choruses you'll come across all year - a real celebration on which to close out a pretty faultless EP.
+The ever changing moods of the song sampler concludes with "Outrun My Faith" with one of the most infectious uptempo choruses you'll come across all year, with a beautiful banjo line running through the track and ending on a real singalong chorus.